lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Entities/Channels/DiscordChannel.md

 # DefaultReactionEmoji property

-The emoji to show in the add reaction button on a thread in a GUILD_FORUM channel
+The emoji to show in the add reaction button on a thread in a GUILD_FORUM or GUILD_MEDIA channel

 ```csharp
 public DefaultReaction DefaultReactionEmoji { get; set; }